 The reason can be in a wrongly installed filter or improperly secured connecting points (catches).
 Try addressing the problem, making sure the power is switched off before you do anything.

-How to winterize a hot tub
+How to winterize a hot tub in Canada

 To winterize hot tubs correctly, you will need: